RaspAP/raspap-docs/docs/index.md

   SSID: `raspi-webgui`
   Password: ChangeMe

+## Support us
+RaspAP is free software, but powered by your support.
+If you find RaspAP useful for your personal or commercial projects, [become a sponsor](/insiders/#how-to-become-a-sponsor) and get access to [exclusive features](/insiders/#exclusive-features) in the :octicons-heart-fill-24:{: .heart } [Insiders Edition](/insiders/).

 ## Compatible operating systems
 RaspAP was originally made for Raspbian, but now also installs on the following Debian-based distros.